Cyfrin/foundry-full-course-cu/chronological-updates.md

 3. Openzeppelin Wizard

-- The Openzeppelin Wizard has a total different content and it misses this import inside `GovToken.sol`:
+- The Openzeppelin Wizard has a totally different content and it misses this import inside `GovToken.sol`:
   `import {Nonces} from "@openzeppelin/contracts/utils/Nonces.sol";`
 - The voting delay has now changed from 1 block to 7400: this value has to be updated also for the `VOTING_DELAY` state variable inside `GovernorTest.sol`.